Models in MVC

 A model represents the logic for accessing and storing the data used in an application.
 Properly constructed, models do not depend on any controllers or views.
 Models should be classes that are easy to reuse without modification.

-Models are not the data itself, but rather the logic that moulds the data for a particular purpose.
+Models are not the data itself, but rather the logic that molds the data for a particular purpose.
 They dictate how we want to handle the data in an application-specific way.
 The data used in an application is often sourced from a database or an external data service.
 Data is typically application-agnostic.
 It is the work of the models we write to shape raw data into useful application information.
 This shaping of data to for the needs of a program is part of what is referred to as the business logic.

 Consider a physical address book (a model).
 The pages contain blank lines for names and addresses.
 Anyone (a controller) can pick up the book, retrieve the information, and write to the contact.
 The address book model does not depend on who picks it up and enters their contacts.
 The book just provides organization and storage logic.
 On the flip side, the same person can input the same contact data into a different book.
 So a model transforms raw information into something useful for a particular application.